suned/stateless/README.md

 `fork` will simply call `stateless.run` in the remote process/thread, so all abilities of `f` must be handled before forking.

-Moreover, all unhandled errors yielded by `f` will be raised in the remote thread, so if you want to handle errors from forked effect in the main process/thread, you need to use `stateless.catch` before forking:
+Moreover, all unhandled errors yielded by `f` will be raised in the remote thread/process, so if you want to handle errors from forked effects in the main process/thread, you need to use `stateless.catch` before forking:

 ```python